dietotter/cpp-learning/conspect.md

 ## Function try blocks
 - **Function try blocks** are designed to allow you to establish an exception handler around the body of an entire function, rather than around a block of code.
 Example: see `conspect/src/exceptions/function-try-block.cpp`
 - Unlike normal catch blocks (where you can resolve the exception), with function-level try blocks, you must throw or rethrow an exception.
 If we don't explicitly do any of this, exception will be implicitly rethrown
+- Function try blocks can also be used with non-member functions, but they're almost exclusively used with constructors
+- Primarily are used for logging failures before passing exception up the stack, or for changing the type of exception thrown
+- Function try blocks can't be used to clean up resources of a class that failed to construct, but already allocated resources, because the object is "dead" before the catch block executes

+## Exception dangers and downsides
+- Cleaning up resources
+    1. We shouldn't forget to close files (and similar)

+            try
+            {
+                openFile(filename);
+                writeFile(filename, data);
+                closeFile(filename);
+            }
+            catch (const FileException &exception)
+            {
+                // Make sure file is closed
+                closeFile(filename);
+                // Then write error
+                std::cerr << "Failed to write to file: " << exception.what() << '\n';
+            }

+    2. Working with dynamically allocated memory:

+            try
+            {
+                auto *john { new Person{ "John", 18, PERSON_MALE } };
+                processPerson(john);
+                delete john;
+            }
+            catch (const PersonException &exception)
+            {
+                std::cerr << "Failed to process person: " << exception.what() << '\n';
+            }

+        Here, we have two relatively easy ways to fix this:

+        1. Declare `john` outside the try block

+                Person *john{ nullptr };
+                try
+                {
+                    john = new Person("John", 18, PERSON_MALE);
+                    processPerson(john);
+                    delete john;
+                }
+                catch (const PersonException &exception)
+                {
+                    delete john;
+                    std::cerr << "Failed to process person: " << exception.what() << '\n';
+                }

+        2. Use local var of class that knows how to cleanup after itself when it goes out of scope ("smart pointer"). `std::unique_ptr` is a template class that holds a ptr, and deallocs it when it goes out of scope:

+                #include <memory> // for std::unique_ptr

+                try
+                {
+                    auto *john { new Person("John", 18, PERSON_MALE) };
+                    std::unique_ptr<Person> upJohn { john }; // upJohn now owns john

+                    ProcessPerson(john);

+                    // when upJohn goes out of scope, it will delete john }
+                catch (const PersonException &exception)
+                {
+                    std::cerr << "Failed to process person: " << exception.what() << '\n';
+                }

+- Exception should never be thrown in destructors (explanation [here](https://www.learncpp.com/cpp-tutorial/exception-dangers-and-downsides/)).
+Write message to a log file instead
+- Exceptions have a small performance price.
+They increase the size of your executable, and they may also cause it to run slower due to additional checking that has to be performed.
+The main performance penalty is when exception is actually thrown (the stack must be unwound and appropriate handler found, which is relatively expensive)
+- Some modern computer architectures support zero-cost exceptions.
+They have no additional runtime cost in the non-error case (which is the case we most care about performance).
+However, they incur even larger penalty when an exception is found
+- We should use exceptions when all of the following is true:
+    1. The error being handled is likely to occur only infrequently.
+    2. The error is serious and execution could not continue otherwise.
+    3. The error cannot be handled at the place where it occurs.
+    4. There isn’t a good alternative way to return an error code back to the caller.